China trying to sway U.S. vote, poses threat: officials

 Russia has repeatedly denied the allegations.

-Reporting by Doina Chiacu; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Doina Chiacu; Additional reporting by Philip Wen in BEIJING; Editing by Chizu Nomiyama, Jonathan Oatis and Darren Schuettler